Consult a Doctor

 Source: Canva

-3. National Health Insurance Scheme (NHIS) is an insurance scheme run by the government.
-It is a corporate body, established by Act 35 of May 1999 by Gen. Abdulsalami Abubakar.
+3. The National Health Insurance Scheme (NHIS) is an insurance scheme run by the government.
+It is a corporate body established by Act 35 of May 1999 by Gen. Abdulsalami Abubakar.
 NHIS was established to accommodate and provide all Nigerians with suitable and affordable health care.
 It has branches all over the six geopolitical zones of the country.
-It has an organized payment structure where an individual contributes a certain amount that is kept with government contributions for the individual and family’s healthcare.
+It has an organized payment structure where an individual contributes a certain amount that is kept with government contributions for the individual’s and their family’s healthcare.
 The funds contributed are put together and administered by Health Management Organizations (HMOs) for disbursement to various health care facilities (providers).
 Individuals need to register with the NHIS.

 The NHIS combines the principles of Socialismbeing one’s brother’s keeper, and of insurancepooling of risks and resources.
-Healthcare services are paid from a common pool of funds contributed by the participants of the scheme.
+Healthcare services are paid from a common pool of funds contributed by the participants in the scheme.

 Why Individuals Should Be Involved In Health Insurance